 What that actually means in practice

-GEO starts with a different premise than traditional search.
+GEO starts from a different premise than traditional search.
 Search engines rank pages; generative engines assemble answers.
-That means your content has to be clear enough for a model to understand, trustworthy enough to cite, and structured enough to be retrieved when the question matters.
+So your content has to be clear enough for a model to follow, credible enough to quote, and structured enough to surface when the question comes up.

-At Nyman Media, we treat GEO as an executive operating problem, not a content gimmick.
-A senior fractional CMO looks at the category, the buyer questions, the proof base, the content architecture, and the company’s authority footprint, then builds a cadence that makes the business easier for AI systems to reference correctly.
+Done well, GEO is an executive problem rather than a content trick.
+A fractional CMO looks at the category, the questions buyers actually ask, the proof behind your claims, the way your content is organized, and how your company is described elsewhere, then puts a regular rhythm of work in place that makes the business easier for AI systems to reference correctly.

 GEO is not about tricking the model; it is about becoming the source the model can safely use.